-Specializing in pinot noir, chardonnay, and pinot gris, Ocean Eight describes their wines as “lean, bright & tight with acid at the finish”, consciously situating their product within the vineyard’s coastal location.
+Specializing in pinot noir, chardonnay, and pinot gris, Ocean Eight describes its wines as “lean, bright & tight with acid at the finish”, consciously situating its product within the vineyard’s coastal location.

 Owned by the Aylward family and consisting of only 17 acres, Ocean Eight wines have been in production since 1997.
 The winery produces Chardonnay, Pinot Noir, Pinot Gris, and a lovely new Sparkling wine.